Unity-Technologies/EndlessRunnerSampleGame/Readme.md

 ## Note for this Github version

-This version include feature not in the released game in the app stores or asset store :
+This version include feature not in the released game in the asset store version:

 - A basic tutorial when the game is played the first time
 - The use of the new Lightweight Rendering pipeline